bshuja/aws-well-architected-labs/content/Cost/100_Labs/100_S3_Intelligent_Tiering/3_s3_lifecycle.md

 For this workload we want to apply the Lifecycle rule to all objects in the bucket and therefore we won’t apply any filters.

-Enter a descriptive Lifecycle rule name.
+* Enter a descriptive Lifecycle rule name.
-Select Apply to all objects in the bucket.
+* Select Apply to all objects in the bucket.
-Select the I acknowledge that this rule will apply to all objects in the bucket checkbox.
+* Select the I acknowledge that this rule will apply to all objects in the bucket checkbox.
-In the Lifecycle rule actions, select the Move current versions of objects between storage classes checkbox.
+* In the Lifecycle rule actions, select the Move current versions of objects between storage classes checkbox.
 For more information, see [Using versioning in S3 buckets](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Versioning.html).
-In the Transition current versions of objects between storage classes section, select Intelligent-Tiering as Choose storage class transitions, and input 0 as Days after object creation.
+* In the Transition current versions of objects between storage classes section, select Intelligent-Tiering as Choose storage class transitions, and input 0 as Days after object creation.
-Finally, choose Create rule.
+* Finally, choose Create rule.
 ![Images/S3IntelligentTiering17.png](/Cost/100_S3_Intelligent_Tiering/Images/S3-IntelligentTiering-17.png)

 In this step, we created a Lifecycle rule to immediately transition files uploaded in the S3 Standard storage class into the S3 Intelligent-Tiering storage class.
 ![Images/S3IntelligentTiering18.png](/Cost/100_S3_Intelligent_Tiering/Images/S3-IntelligentTiering-18.png)

+Click on **Next Step** to continue to the next section.
+{{< prev_next_button link_prev_url="../2_upload_data/" link_next_url="../4_async_archive/" />}}